 Table of Contents

+Barbell training in military fitness?
 Military fitness is always an interesting topic for every individual.
-It’s not a secret that strength training helps to build stronger muscles that are able to carry out more demanding physical tasks for longer periods of time.
+It’s not a secret that strength training helps to build stronger muscles that can carry out more demanding physical tasks for longer periods of time.
 But how does that translate to the military?
 Does strength training enhance military fitness levels?

 In this article, we will explore how barbell training can be very beneficial in helping soldiers gain and maintain physical strength to help them improve their performance in the toughest of combat situations.

 Depending on what branch of the military a serviceman or woman is in will determine what level and type of fitness are required of him or her.
 But, one thing is certain, elite physical fitness is expected from our military personnel (1).
 Physical fitness in the military is essential because war is the ultimate competition with the winner taking all, and those who end up conquered often find themselves in danger.
 Therefore, physical dominance is paramount when violence is involved (2).